 There’s an easy out–“I have to work in the morning so I don’t want to drink too much” or “I have to be someplace so we have a little while to test out the chemistry”.

 Generally safe, quick if it goes poorly yet easy to extend if it actually goes well, but eventually, those dates can add up if they don’t go that great and you go on several per week/month.

 I swear those people will not be judged by me!

 The good thing is that there are ways to minimize the costs.

 But, what if you are saving for something and on a budget?

 Or if you simply don’t have a lot of extra cash after paying all of your bills?

 There are a few ways to do the traditional meal and drinks first date scenario while keeping it budget-friendly and without blowing your entire budget.

 1. Lunch Dates

-Everyone knows that lunch is cheaper in almost every restaurant (I did say restaurant, not fast food chain) than dinner.
+Everyone knows that lunch is cheaper in almost every restaurant (I did say a restaurant, not a fast-food chain) than dinner.